 FAQ: Can I stream a video in class from my personal Netflix account?

-If you have a personal subscription to Netflix, you may be able to stream educational content in class.
+Maybe.
+If you have a personal subscription to Netflix, you can stream some original Netflix content in class.
 This must be done synchronously, either in an in-class session or synchronous Zoom sessions.
 Do not record the session for future use.

 - Frontline (PBS) some episodes from 2008-2018 are available through Gale

-- Nova (PBS) episodes from 2005-2017 are available through Gale Academic One File
+- Nova (PBS) some episodes from 2005-2017 are available through Gale Academic One File

 - Independent Lens (PBS) some episodes from 2007-2018 are available through Gale